thomasverelst/blockcopy-video-processing-pytorch/semantic_segmentation/README.md

     python -O test_swiftnet.py --cityscapes-dir /path/to/cityscapes --model-backbone resnet50 --model-checkpoint pretrained/swiftnet_rn50.pth --block-policy rl_semseg --block-target 0.5 --batch-size 1 --half --fast --num-clips-warmup 30 --num-clips-eval 30

+Which should give around 17 FPS on a GTX 1080 Ti.

 Note that if you have an I/O bottleneck, you can use the `--single-clip-loop` option.

 ### Static baseline model